zacscodingclub/closest_weightlifting_gem/README.md

     $ gem install closest_weightlifting_gem

-## Usage

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
+To interact with the command line interface, clone the repo locally and change directories into the new folder.
+Then you can run `bundle install` or `bin/setup` from the terminal prompt to install dependencies that aren't already on your system.
+Then, call the full program by typing `bin/closest-weightlifting-gem` into the prompt.
+Note:  It scrapes everything up front so that I can query against the full results.

 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+From within this console, you can call `basic_setup` and it will scrape all the gyms in Florida, Illinois, and New York to add some data into the system.

 TODO:
 ---
 * Geocode gym addresses
 * Implement user location input to find nearest gyms
+* DRY up Scraper class
+* Hook up to ActiveRecord
+* Map

 Done(?):
 * Implement proper options from CLI#show_gym